blinklabs-io/docs/src/content/docs/guides/dingo/003-using-dingo-with-cardano-cli.md

 ***

-### Congratulations you are ready to start using Dingo using the Cardano CLI!
+### Congratulations you are ready to start using Dingo node with the Cardano CLI!
 [Learn more about the Cardano CLI at https://developers.cardano.org](https://developers.cardano.org/docs/operate-a-stake-pool/cli-operations/basic-operations/get-started)